MahmoudHassanen99/MahmoudHassanen99/README.md

-- 👋 Hi, I’m studying Computer Engineering, Tanta Unvinversity, Egypt.
+- 👋 Hi, I’m studying Computer Engineering.
+- ✨ Learning Flask and Django.
-- 👀 I’m learning Data Engineering
+- 👀 I’m learning Data Engineering.
 - ✨ I have good practical knowledge of python(NumPy, pandas, and matplotlib) and database fundamentals,
 - Also good in Excel and descriptive statistics.
 - 🌱 I have a passion for improving my skills and learning more and more.